mateusriff/Bit-parity-algorithm-in-C/README.md

 ``The informed number was: 64 -> 01000000``

 The second message varies.
-If the number of 1-bits is odd, changes are made to the 8th bit and the number this new binary notation represents precedes it in the second part of the output:
+If the number of 1-bits is odd, changes are made to the 8th bit and the number this new binary notation represents precedes it in the second part of the output.
+The number of 1-bits in 64 is odd, therefore the message is:

 ``The new number is: 192 -> 11000000``

-If the number of 1-bits is already even, as would be the case for 65, the second message will instead be:
+If the number of 1-bits was already even, as would be the case for 65, the second message would instead be:

 ``The number is already even``